WiiDemBears/wdb-site/README.md

 ## "Down" Web App

-A webapp for organizing short-term events, such as video game sessions, quick gatherings, and
+A webapp for organizing short-term events, such as video game sessions, quick get-togethers, and any other spontaneous event.

 ## Overview of file structure

-This project will make use of the MERN stack:
+This project will eventually make use of the MERN stack:
 * MongoDB (Database)
 * Express (Web Framework)
 * React.js (UI Framework)
 * Node.js (Javascript runtime environment)

+Version 0.1.0 will use Bootstrap and HTML templating for UI.

 ### Explanation of Directory Structure